Developable Quad Meshes and Contact Element Nets: Discrete Developables

-\lput(8,30){$\nw_{f_0}$} \lput(79,83){$\nw_{f_1}$} \lput(40,70){$\nw_{f_2}$} \rcput(50,10){$\nw_{f_3}$} \end{overpic}} \end{pp} All vectors involved here approximately lie in a plane orthogonal to $\nw_f$ (namely the unit sphere's tangent plane in $\nw_f$).
-If the quad $\nw_{f_0},\ldots,\nw_{f_3}$ were exactly planar, then Equation \eqref{eq:cond:developability} would express the fact that diagonals are parallel (see inset figure; diagonals are yellow).
+\hangindent=-.25\columnwidth\hangafter=-4 All vectors involved here approximately lie in a plane orthogonal to $\nw_f$ (namely the unit sphere's tangent plane in $\nw_f$).
+If the quad $\nw_{f_0},\ldots,\nw_{f_3}$ were planar, then Eq.~\eqref{eq:cond:developability} would express the fact that diagonals are parallel (see the inset figure; diagonals are yellow).
 This characterizes quads of zero oriented area, and is nicely consistent with the fact that the Gauss image of a developable is curve-like and has zero area. \end{remark}